Protecting Your Home: Estate Planning Strategies for Massachusetts Residents

 The 5-year lookback period applies: MassHealth will not consider the home protected unless it’s been in the trust for at least 5 years

-This is one of the strongest tools to preserve the family home from being sold to repay nursing home costs, but it requires giving up direct control over the property.
+This is one of the strongest tools to preserve the family home from being sold to repay nursing home costs.
+However, it requires giving up direct control over the property.

 Many Massachusetts homeowners assume that adding a child to the deed as a joint tenant will solve everything.
 While joint tenancy can avoid probate, it doesn’t protect the home from: